China to relax rules on foreign equity ownership

 In Beijing, the State Administration of Foreign Exchange has announced that citizens may now invest in foreign equities as part of a small test scheme.
-Under the programme, citizens of the city of
+Under the programme, citizens of the city of Tianjin with a Bank of China account will have the chance to purchase shares in Hong Kong-listed companies such as HSBC and Standard Chartered, which will provide investors with exposure to markets well beyond Asia.

 Many local commentators expect this to be merely the first step in letting Chinese citizens tap global markets along with diversifying away from the country’s focus on US Treasury bonds and foreign direct investment in overseas plays.
 Prior to this test scheme, only particular banks and brokerages could invest overseas under the ‘’qualified domestic institutional investor‘’ program.